Mujahid-max/Mysql_project/README.md

 #### DDL Commands: Create, Alter, Rename
 * Create table facility.
 Add the below fields into it.
-●	Facility_ID
+* Facility_ID
-●	Name
+* Name
-●	State
+* State
-●	Country
+* Country

-i) Alter the table by adding the primary key and auto increment to Facility_ID column. ii) Add a new column city after name with data type as varchar which should not accept any null values.
+* Alter the table by adding the primary key and auto increment to Facility_ID column.
+* Add a new column city after name with data type as varchar which should not accept any null values.

 ```yaml
 create table facility(